etlbox/etlbox.website/doks_v0.5/content/en/docs/control-flow/logging.md

         string FROMDUAL {
             get {
-                if (this.ConnectionManager.ConnectionManagerType == ConnectionManagerType.Oracle)
+                if (this.ConnectionManager.ConnectionType == ConnectionType.Oracle)
                     return "FROM DUAL";
-                else if (this.ConnectionManager.ConnectionManagerType == ConnectionManagerType.Db2)
+                else if (this.ConnectionManager.ConnectionType == ConnectionType.Db2)
                     return "FROM SYSIBM.SYSDUMMY1";
                 else
                     return "";